tarwn/lessthandot-hugo/blogs/content/posts/2011-02-23-product-selection-evaluation.md

 Highest score wins, right?
 Not necessarily.

 After all of the evaluations have been completed, we should have a clear set of leaders.
-With some hands on time, there have likely been some pros and cons discovered that weren&#8217;t on the initial list.
+With some hands on time, there have likely been some pros and cons discovered that weren't on the initial list.
 These could sway the group to re-evaluate some of their scores.
 The important part is that the process has given us the information we need to make an informed decision, whereas without it were closer to guessing.

 Either individually or in a group we need to determine where the new criteria fall on the scorecard, determine if anything has changed since we started (budget cuts, changing needs, etc), and so on.

 ### Document, Document, Document

 Document all the factors in the decisions.
 Promises from vendors, pros and cons of products, changes to the scoring, final selection.
-In 6 months we need to be able to understand what details led to the decision we made and if a product has failed to fulfill it&#8217;s promises.
+In 6 months we need to be able to understand what details led to the decision we made and if a product has failed to fulfill it's promises.

 The final deliverable of the product selection process is a decision that has clearly included the input of the necessary parties and a decision directly based on our needs and problems.

 ## Next Steps

-Once the product has been selected, it&#8217;s time to implement.
+Once the product has been selected, it's time to implement.
 This should include at least a minimal implementation plan, identifying an owner for the implementation, purchasing the software, and so on.
 This can be a two paragraph note with a bullet list or a fully defined project plan following your methodology of choice (critical path, CCPM, scrum, etc).

 Implementing the product is outside the scope of this product selection series, but there is one step beyond implementation that is not.
 Every process should end in a review.
-What worked, what didn&#8217;t work, did we we achieve long term success, and so on.
-In short, the process is never perfect, some things didn&#8217;t go so well, and there is always too much work.
-So we&#8217;ll skip past the implementation and head straight to the review.
+What worked, what didn't work, did we we achieve long term success, and so on.
+In short, the process is never perfect, some things didn't go so well, and there is always too much work.
+So we'll skip past the implementation and head straight to the review.

 #### Product Selection: